torquebox/torquebox.org/news/2012-08-27-torquebox-2-1-1-released.md

   startup.
 Eager pools will start when the application is deployed while lazy pools will wait until they are needed (first web request comes in, first job fires, first message received) before booting.
 The web runtime defaults to eager and the rest to lazy.
+This is the same defaults as 2.1.0, but now you have the option of changing those defaults.
 See the [pooling documentation][pooling_docs] for more details.

 * There was a rather nasty bug where message processors and jobs were sharing a single instance of the message processor or job class when